WinkelZoeker/winkelzoeker-api/README.md

 ```
 ### Integration/E2E testing

-The integration/e2e tests, several `Gherkin` tests are provides using the BDD approach.
+The integration/e2e tests, several `Gherkin` tests are provided using the BDD approach.
 In order to run those tests, first start the service in one shell window using npm:

 ```sh
 npm run start